 Empty lots in San Francisco are a rarity, but Michael Hennessey Architecture was fortunate to have one for their design of this Glen Park home.
 Floor-to-ceiling glass is a key feature for this 4000-square-foot home, which pulls in copious natural light while highlighting views of downtown and a park, as well as the split-level street out front.
 Inside, the open plan main living area is unified by a wall of rift-sawn oak veneer cabinetry that continues through the full length of the space that contains the living room, kitchen, and dining area.
 The top floor holds three bedrooms while a guestroom is located on the lower level and has direct access to the backyard.
 The glass on both the front and back of the house are said to challenge the “traditional notions of privacy between the public and residential realms.”

 Inspired by Yoga and the Landscape

 With a unique look and location, this 3,000-square-foot San Francisco home overlooks the Mount Sutro Open Reserve.
-Designed by Feldman Architecture, the Twin Peaks Residence is inspired by the sloping hill and gardens and was created specifically for a young couple passionate about yoga and travel.
+Designed by the sloping hill and gardens and was created specifically for a young couple passionate about yoga and travel.
 The original dark and boxy floor plan was modernized into an open style that connects with the backyard both physically and visually.
 The main structure was retained to highlight the high ceiling and exposed beams, along with the “Japanese ski cabin-esque design.”
 The residence features a pitched ceiling and skylights over a reading nook with direct access to a roof deck, that offers magnificent views of the Golden Gate Bridge.
 A yoga annex is combined with the master bedroom flows out into the yard.
 The entire home features a minimalist palette that includes special pieces and elements collected during the couple’s travels.

 Scandinavian-Inspired Gable House